ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 ---
 title: What is Abstraction?
 description: You might have seen or heard developers using the word "abstraction" and not really understand what it means.
-When I first heard someone use it I thought they were just trying to make themselves sound smarter!
-But abstraction isn't as much of a complicated concept as you might think.
+Abstraction is not as much of a complicated concept as you might think.
 Especially because you already abstract every day without even knowing it!
 date: "24/07/2020"
 readTime: 7
 containsCodeBlocks: true
+keywords:
+    - abstract
+    - abstraction
+    - abstracting
 ---

 ## Defining Abstraction